 The old wooden door in the courtyard of the People’s Palace

 After walking down some more narrow streets between the old buildings we came out into another beautiful little piazza which is actually right next to the Piazza Duomo, the Piazza della Cisterna.
 Triangular in shape, the piazza is quite small but surrounded by some amazing old buildings and cafes, with a 13th century cistern (like a well or water catchment) in the middle and several of San Gimignano’s famous towers rising high above it.
 Also, this piazza is home to what apparently is the world’s best gelato!
-Obviously we had to try it and I can’t say that I disagree with it’s claim.
+Obviously we had to try it and I can’t say that I disagree with its claim.
 It is by far the best ice cream that I have ever had!

 Vine covered house in San Gimignano, Italy